What is Rational Emotive Behavior Therapy (REBT)?

 Rather than the therapist being warm and supportive all the time, Ellis suggests that therapists should sometimes be blunt and honest to push people toward challenging their thoughts.

-A DIBS activity may include writing down a core belief someone holds, then considering the following:
+A DIBS activity may include writing down a core belief someone holds and then considering the following:

 Ellis recommended recording the irrational belief and then writing several statements to dispute this, so the person can see more evidence suggesting their belief is false rather than true.